 Phone03 304 7733

 The Akaroa Lighthouse Preservation Society moved the lighthouse from the Akaroa heads to its present location on 2 August 1980.
 Today a roster of volunteers 'man' the light house to enable the public to visit and view this iconic historic Akaroa landmark.
 All funds raised are reinvested into maintaining the lighthouse for all to enjoy.
-Open 12.30pm-3.30pm.
-Sunday 1.30pm-4.30pm.
+Opening hours are 11am – 2pm both Sundays and cruise ship days.
 10 minutes walk along water. $2.50 Adults, 50c Children to go up.

 Phone03 304 8008 or 03 304 7508